aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Part 1: Strings and numbers kata

 In this kata we're going to write our own `filter` and `map` functions again.
 Then use them to filter and map an array of strings.
-Now, you have probably noticed that JavaScript already has these methods attached to the Array object:
+You have probably noticed that JavaScript already has these methods attached to the Array object:

  * [Array.prototype.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
  * [Array.prototype.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)

 So why are we going to rewrite them?
-There's a couple of reasons.
+There are a couple of reasons.
 The first is that by rewriting them we deepen our understanding of what's going on when we call these functions.
 Second, we're going to write them in a way that has certain advantages which we'll cover later.
 Third, we're going to package up our functions into our own npm package and learn about how the **n**ode **p**ackage **m**anager works.

-Our map and filter functions will themselves accept **functions as parameters**.
+Our map and filter functions will accept **functions as parameters**.
 This is one of the interesting features of JavaScript - we can pass functions into other functions, where the enclosing function will call them.
 If this is unfamiliar try out the following code in the browser and talk through it with someone:

 ```js
 function boss (subord) {